 Roberto Alvarez, COO of Ursa Major Solar, wants to review all open customer support cases, grouped by priority.
-Let’s help Maria help Roberto by building a summary report.
+Maria can help Roberto by building a summary report.

 - From the Reports tab, click New Report, choose the ‘Cases’ report type from the Customer Support Reports folder, and click Continue.

 - For Show Me, select All Cases and click Apply.